codeanonorg/Arena-Bot/README.md

 # Arena-Bot
-Discord Python bot designed to handle our server and check out the results of competitive hacking website.
+Discord Python bot is designed to handle our server and check out the results of competitive hacking websites.